Bryan Kehl

-Bryan Kehl (born June 16, 1984) is a former American football linebacker.
-He was drafted by the New York Giants in the fourth round of the 2008 NFL Draft.
+Bryan Kehl (born June 16, 1984) is an American former professional football linebacker.
+He was selected by the New York Giants in the fourth round of the 2008 NFL draft.
 He played college football at Brigham Young University (BYU).

-He has also been a member of the St. Louis Rams, Washington Redskins, and Kansas City Chiefs.
+He was also a member of the St. Louis Rams, Washington Redskins, and Kansas City Chiefs.

+Early life

-Kehl's biological father, Maurice Turner, played in the NFL for four years.
-Kehl's brother, Billy Turner plays Guard for the Denver Broncos.
-Kehl's biological mother, Amy Smith, got pregnant in 1984 in college at Utah State, she loved Turner, but marriage was not in their plans.
-Smith decided to give up Kehl for adoption.
+Kehl's biological mother, Amy Evans (married name Smith), found out she was pregnant in 1983 while attending Utah State, where she dated Turner.
+She loved Turner, but marriage was not in their plans.
+Evans decided to give up Kehl for adoption to experienced foster parents, Gary and Nancy Kehl.

+Kehl's biological father, Maurice Turner, is a former NFL running back.
+Kehl's half-brother, Billy Turner, plays offensive tackle for the New York Jets.

 College career

 As a freshman Bryan was recruited by Utah, Oregon, Utah State, Harvard, Yale, Penn, BYU, and Idaho State.
 He eventually decided to play his college ball at Brigham Young University in 2002 while majoring in mechanical engineering and business.
 He played his freshman year as a reserve right outside linebacker before taking time off from school and football to participate in an LDS Church mission to Toronto for two years.
 His freshman year, he recorded 14 tackles, 6 of which were solo tackles in 11 games.
 He also earned the "prep team defensive player of the week award" versus Utah State along with letterman honors.
 In 2005 when he returned for his second year of college, Bryan played in 11 games as a backup right outside linebacker.
 He recorded 30 tackles, 15 of which were solo and received letterman honors.
 Some of these tackles included 4 which were in the Las Vegas Bowl against California.
 He also blocked a punt that propelled BYU to its only score against Boston College.

 In 2006 when Bryan was a junior, he started as BYU's weakside linebacker.
 This season he was ranked third on the team with 70 total tackles, 30 of which were solo and 8 tackles for a total loss.
 He also had three sacks, a recovered fumble, and led BYU linebackers during the season with 6 pass break-ups.
 He was an honorable mention All-Mountain West and Academic All-Mountain West Conference honors recipient.
 In 2007 as a senior, Kehl received First-team All-Mountain West Conference honors.
 He was named the team's defensive MVP, one of the captains, and earned the Strength and Conditioning Award.
 He ended his senior year with a career-high 91 tackles, 52 of which were solo.
 He put up 11.5 stops behind the line of scrimmage and caused and recovered a fumble during his senior year.
 He deflected four passes and had an interception in three consecutive games, one of which was returned for a touchdown.